oskarforsstrom/maze/README.md

 ### Go maze data structure and ASCII visualizer with function for finding the shortest path from given start- and endpoints

 When a maze has multiple solutions one might wanna find the shortest possible path from start to finish.
-The BFS method of finding the shortest possible path uses a queue to visit vertice with increasing distance from the start-vertex and thereby finds the shortest possible path.
+The BFS method of finding the shortest possible path uses a queue to visit vertices with increasing distance from the start-vertex and thereby finds the shortest possible path.

----
+## Installation

+run this command to install the `maze` package:

+    go get github.com/oskarforsstrom/maze

 # Documentation
 ## Overview
 The package builds a maze based on a object-oriented graph with vertices and edges with adjencency lists.
 Every vertex has a unique two integer (coordinate) representation and can only have edges to adjencent vertices (non-diagonal).

 ## Examples

 <details>